 The Wheelman game, developed by Midway in cooperation with Vin’s company Tigon Studios was finally released by Ubisoft in March 2009, there’s been no more word about the movie yet.

 Fast Five followed in 2011, and was widely considered the best movie in the Fast & Furious series yet.
-Due to the vast success it will be followed by at least one more upcoming sequel – Fast Six, which will also revive the role of Michelle Rodriguez as Letty.
+Due to the vast success it was followed by Fast Six in 2013, which also revived the role of Michelle Rodriguez as Letty.

 Riddick – Dead Man Stalking is the next sequel for the story around Richard B. Riddick – the probably most famous badass in the universe.
-Loved by the fans at least as much as Dominic Toretto, his story will continue on the big screen at the end of 2013.
+Loved by the fans at least as much as Dominic Toretto, his story will continue on the big screen in September 2013.

 - Shooting of Fast 7 will start in late 2013 in UAE, Atlanta and the US, featuring Jason Statham as well as Kurt Russell in addition to the previous crew.

 - and last but not least more Fast & Furious movies

 - as well as the continuation of the Riddick story.